 Six Months in Washington:

-The program in Washington, D.C., will include 1) a 6-month Monday-to-Thursday apprenticeship with a public agency, Congressional staff, non-profit agency or other institution engaged in public policy and 2) three courses conducted on Fridays and Saturdays, with a combination of core and elective courses geared toward the essentials of policymaking at the federal level, including such topics as the roles of Congress and the Executive Branch, federal budgeting, and the role of foundations, think tanks, and advocacy groups in the policy ecosystem.
+The program in Washington, D.C., will include 1) a 6-month Monday-to-Thursday apprenticeship with a public agency, Congressional staff, non-profit agency or other institution engaged in public policy and 2) core courses conducted on Fridays and Saturdays geared toward the essentials of policymaking at the federal level, including such topics as the roles of Congress and the Executive Branch, federal budgeting, and the role of foundations, think tanks, and advocacy groups in the policy ecosystem.

 The Washington experience will also include a speaker series, to give students an opportunity to meet with senior policy makers in a small-group setting, and a mentorship program that pairs each student with a distinguished LBJ School graduate working in the student’s field of interest.
 Students will graduate in Washington, D.C. in December upon the completion of the 18-month program.